 4.4.3.
 Early Termination At A Score Of 10

-When a team manages to shoot 10 goals, the match is automatically terminated and the team with more goals is declared the winner, regardless of the current game stage.
+Before the shoot-out stage, when a team manages to shoot 10 goals, the match is automatically terminated as soon as the goal difference is greater than one and the team with more goals is declared the winner.